Torrekie/Lattice-Generator/README.md

 ## Current Status

-The original project stopped for 2 days, this fork will continue after it confirm stopped.
+The original project updated 8 days ago and confirm stopped.

+This fork will continue in next few days.

 ## TODO List
 - [x] Create README